recomputation/website/source/cp2013/CMSS.markdown

 [Bin Packing with Linear Usage Costs - An Application to Energy Management in Data Centres](http://link.springer.com/chapter/10.1007/978-3-642-40627-0_7), by
-Hadrien Cambazard, Deepak Mehta, Barry O'Sullivan, Helmut Simoni
+Hadrien Cambazard, Deepak Mehta, Barry O'Sullivan, Helmut Simonis

 *Note: the experiment id and url contained here are not persistent and are subject to change*